California bill seeks lower threshold for passing school tax measures

-SAN FRANCISCO (Reuters) - A top California Democrat aims to ease requirements for voters to approve local taxes for schools, a potential first test of the state’s tax-limiting Proposition 13 now that Democrats hold a supermajority in the Legislature
+SAN FRANCISCO, Nov 29 (Reuters) - A top California Democrat aims to ease requirements for voters to approve local taxes for schools, a potential first test of the state’s tax-limiting Proposition 13 now that Democrats hold a supermajority in the Legislature

 State Senator Mark Leno said on Thursday he would introduce a bill on Monday for a constitutional amendment that would reduce the threshold for approving school “parcel taxes” to 55 percent from two-thirds of voters set by Proposition 13, the landmark 1978 voter-approved measure best known for limiting property taxes.